Starting up a new LLC is often an exciting time. You feel like a ROCKSTAR the moment you see your company name on official documents.

 If you are a single-member LLC or sole proprietorship, an EIN is not required to open a business bank account because you are technically still classed as an individual in the eyes of the IRS.
 You can then use your standard SSN to open a business bank account if this is the case.

-However, even if you are a sole-proprietorship or working as a single-member LLC, you will need an EIN to submit tax returns or if you decide to hire employees.
+However, even if you are a sole-proprietorship or are working as a single-member LLC, you will need an EIN to submit tax returns or if you decide to hire employees.

 For other types of businesses, it is possible to use different documentation rather than an EIN, but you must check with the banks first to see what they will accept.
 This can often take longer than just applying for an EIN!

-Final Conclusion: Do You Really Need an EIN to Open a Business Bank Account?
+Final Conclusion: Do You Really Need an EIN to Open a Business Bank Account

 The final answer is - sometimes!